guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-5-23-dictionary-on-ubuntu.md

 The digital offline dictionary is just as a need.
 As it is often used.

-There are KBBI, English to Indonesian and Indonesian to English.
+There are KBBI, English to Indonesian, and Indonesian to English.

 On Windows, Ebta Setiawan software called Kamus2 to translate both Indonesian to English also English to Indonesian.
-He also have
-KBBI offline that is often in used.
+He also have KBBI offline that is often in used.

 The lack is: they are seperate program.